ranbureand/sitefolio/_projects/hello-outer-space.markdown

 </div>

-[^footnote]: And that’s the footnote.
+[^first-footnote]: This is the first footnote.

+    This is a second paragraph of the first footnote.

-    That’s the second paragraph.
+[^second-footnote]: This is the second footnote.